How we'd make it better: Microsoft Teams

 Add a ‘Filter’ icon to the action buttons within a given chat.
 When clicked, it could display filtering options, such as a date range and users.

-Reply Feature
+Reply feature

 Sometimes, several conversation topics start happening within a given group chat, and it’s hard to keep track of which message is replying to which other message.
 Or, sometimes, someone asks a series of specific questions in separate messages, and you want to reply directly to each question instead of adding a single message to the bottom of the whole chat thread.
 Unfortunately, Teams does not provide a way to reply to a single message in a chat thread.